 How Public Health participates in health service development

 Assessment of health care needs

 Development of newborn screening programmes

-Promote evidence based practice and Health Intelligence
+Service monitoring and evaluation.
+Promote evidence-based practice and Health Intelligence

 Contribute to the National Clinical Programmes and the National Cancer Control Programme